 I remember my mom was running around me all nervous: “Are you sure it will be tasty?
 Don’t waste my food because the nearest store is 70 kms drive.
 Why use a blender, so much work and cleaning?!”.
 Seriously, will I be the same at 60?!
 It is just soup.
 Do you have the same mom?!:) Do you think we will become old people like real old people?
 Wearing diapers, now newborns giving us a bath and our 4 year olds spoon feeding us…I better go eat some soup before I feel like reaching out for a glass of wine at noon LOL.
 Would it be completely wrong if I jumped in a hot tub with a glass at 1 PM on Wednesday?!

 Enjoy this hearty minestrone soup.
 It freezes really well if you do not have to feed an army like mine.
+And if you are looking for more hearty soup recipes check out this beef and bean soup, crockpot taco soup and bean and mushroom soup.

 - 4 garlic cloves, crushed